mwanjiru12/react-hooks-fetch-crud-code-along/README.md

 }
 ```

-Clicking the button should now toggle the `isInCart` property of any item in the
+Clicking the button should now toggle the `isInItem` property of any item in the
 list on the server as well as in our React state!
 To recap:

 - When X event occurs